Arnold Schoenberg

-His innovative music was among the most influential and polemicized of 20th-century classical music.
-At least three generations of composers extended its somewhat formal principles.
-His aesthetic and music-historical views influenced musicologists Theodor W. Adorno and Carl Dahlhaus.
+Post-war Vienna beckoned with honorary citizenship, but Schoenberg was ill, as depicted in his String Trio (1946).
+As the world learned of the Holocaust, he memorialized its victims in A Survivor from Warsaw (1947).
+The Israel Conservatory and Academy of Music elected him honorary president in 1951.
+His innovative music was influential and widely debated, shaping at least three generations of composers, including Milton Babbitt and Pierre Boulez.
+His aesthetic and music–historical views influenced musicologists Theodor W. Adorno and Carl Dahlhaus.
 (Note: His views also influenced pianists Charles Rosen, Artur Schnabel, Rudolf Serkin, Eduard Steuermann, and Glenn Gould.)
 The Arnold Schönberg Center collects his archival legacy.